Badhrinadhgvs/AI-RESUME-ANALYSER/Readme.md

 ## Usage
 1. Launch the application using the installation steps above.
 2. Access the interface at `http://localhost:3000`.
-3. [Provide specific instructions for using the application].

 ## Technologies Used
 - **Frontend**: [Python-streamlit]